The Electrical and Computer Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 - are prepared broadly for both their professional and personal lives, providing the basis for effective leadership and informed citizenship.

-Based on the department’s educational objectives, students will achieve the following specific educational outcomes within a challenging and supportive environment:
+Based on the program’s educational objectives, students will achieve the following specific educational outcomes within a challenging and supportive environment:

 - an ability to apply knowledge of mathematics, science, and engineering